huangzh0707/huangzh0707.github.io/_teaching/2018-fall-teaching1.md

 ---
-title: "IDSC 6050:Information Technologies and Solutions (Fall 2018)"
+title: "IDSC 6050: Information Technologies and Solutions (Fall 2018)"
 collection: teaching
 type: "Teaching Assistant"
 excerpt: "This course is about current/emerging technologies that are used in modern net-enhanced organizations.
 Topics covered will include mobile communications, information security, cloud computing, blockchains, and emerging IT trends."